Privacy Policy

 In accordance with legal regulations, we conduct a Data Protection Impact Assessment (DPIA) prior to undertaking any data processing activities that may pose a high risk to the rights and legitimate interests of data subjects.

-Pursuant to Article 27 of the Personal Data Protection Law No. 91/2025/QH15, a DPIA is required for the following processing activities:
+According to Article 27 of the Personal Data Protection Law No. 91/2025/QH15, a DPIA is mandatory for the following processing activities:

 - Systematic and comprehensive assessment of personal aspects concerning individuals based on automated processing, including profiling